Voitheia/ACD2023WinIR/README.md

 - Spawns the `dropper` with the threat actor user's credentials

 ### 2. Dropper
-Simulates the adversary's initial actions to obtain admin access:
+Simulates the adversary's recon and compromising of the admin account:
 - Locate the password document with a powershell command
 - Attempt to login to the administrator user's account using the passwords found to find valid credentials
 - Run the `elevate` with the admin's credentials